-One helpful strategy to help your toddler really understand and absorb the nighttime rules is to create a “social story” to help your child understand the bedtime process & overnight expectations.
-Create a book featuring your child that takes them through their bedtime routine, the expectations around bedtime, what to do if they wake in the middle of the night, and when they are allowed to get up in the morning.
+One helpful strategy to help your toddler really understand and absorb the nighttime rules is to create a “social story” for them.
+A social story is a story featuring your child that takes them through their bedtime routine, the expectations around bedtime, what to do if they wake in the middle of the night, and when they are allowed to get up in the morning.
 Writing, illustrating, and reading a story like this can be a very positive and age-appropriate way to help your child understand the boundaries around sleep.

 My toddler has separation anxiety at bedtime

-Unfortunately, there is not a whole lot you can do to prevent separation anxiety because it’s a pretty common phase many toddlers go through at various points in their cognitive development and is something that will pass with time.
+Unfortunately, there is not a whole lot you can do to prevent separation anxiety.
+It is a pretty common phase many toddlers go through at various points in their cognitive development and is something that will just pass with time.
 However, there are a couple do’s and don’ts that are important to be mindful of if you want to get through this phase with a great sleeper still intact:

-DO be sensitive to their seemingly real fears and anxieties.
+DO be sensitive to your child’s seemingly real fears and anxieties.
 If your toddler is getting anxious when you turn out the light to leave, you can tell them that you’ll be back to check on them in a few minutes as long as they lay quietly.
 This can help them to feel safe and secure while also maintaining a healthy environment for them to fall asleep independently.
 If the darkness is the trigger, add a sleep-friendly nightlight like a salt lamp.

 My toddler slept well until we transitioned from a crib to a bed

-Trouble with this transition is probably the number one reason toddler parents seek out my servicess.
-While I do work with plenty of toddlers who have never been great sleepers, the majority of toddler families had wonderfully sleep trained babies whose wheels came off with the crib bars.
+Trouble with this transition is probably the number one reason toddler parents seek out my services.
+While I do work with plenty of toddlers who have never been great sleepers, the majority of toddler families who seek me out had wonderfully sleep trained babies whose wheels came off with the crib bars.